 It's FCW's holiday gift to procrastinators: You now have 11 extra days to finish up and submit your Fed 100 nominations.

 The new deadline (which was originally set for Christmas Eve) is 5 p.m.
 ET on Friday, Jan.
 4. And this one is non-negotiable -- by the morning Saturday, Jan.
 5, we will be shipping the nominations to our judges so they can get started on what always amounts to several hundred pages of reading.

-The deadline for this year's Fed 100 has just been extended, so you now have until noon ET on Wednesday, Jan.
-3, to submit your nominations.
-So if you have a nomination that's waiting on that last bit of information -- or if you wanted to nominate someone but feared there wasn't enough time -- please take advantage of these extra days get it submitted.
+So if you have a nomination that's waiting on that one last bit of information -- or if you wanted to nominate someone but feared there wasn't enough time -- you now have nearly two extra weeks.
+Get moving!

-- The award is for individual accomplishments in 2017.
-This is not about lifetime achievement.
+- The award is for individual accomplishments in 2018.

 - Federal 100 winners go above and beyond -- whatever their level or rank.
 A fancy job title is not required, and just doing one's job well is not enough.